 - Lakewood is a retail center that has been growing in its draw over time.
-Overall, the retail sector (including restaurants) in Lakewood was responsible for about \$801 million in taxable sales in 2019, with an average growth rate of about 6.5% per year since 2014.
-The overall pull factor increased from 1.25 in 2014 to 1.46 in 2019, suggesting that Lakewood is still serving regional needs for retail. - Food service forms one of the most important components of the local retail economy in Lakewood.
-As noted previously, "Food Services and Drinking Places" (722) is the most prominent subsector in Lakewood and grew at an average of 7.1% per year since 2014.
-There is very significant representation from both full-service (\$71 million, 1.56 pull factor) and limited-service (\$76 million, 2.63 pull factor) restaurants in the community. - Motor vehicle -related businesses are a growing component of retail sales in Lakewood.
+Overall, the retail sector (plus restaurants) in Lakewood was responsible for about \$813 million in taxable sales in 2020, with an average growth rate of about 6.2% per year between 2015 and 2020.
+The overall pull factor increased from 1.27 in 2015 to 1.41 in 2020, suggesting that Lakewood is still serving regional needs for retail and restaurants. - Food service forms one of the most important components of the local retail economy in Lakewood.
+As noted previously, "Food Services and Drinking Places" (722) is the largest subsector in Lakewood and grew at an average of 3.9% per year since 2015.
+There is very significant representation from both full-service (\$51 million, 1.72 pull factor) and limited-service (\$80 million, 2.97 pull factor) restaurants in the community. - Motor vehicle-related businesses are a growing component of retail sales in Lakewood.
 There is strong local retail representation with "Motor Vehicle and Parts Dealers" (441).
-This subsector represented \$171 million in retail sales in 2019, the largest of any retail subsector in the Lakewood economy, and provided 8.4% average growth between 2014 and 2019.
-It has had its pull factor change from 0.98 in 2014 to 1.48 in 2019, indicating that generally this subsector serves a broader area beyond Lakewood.
-This subsector is represented the strongest with "Motorcycle, ATV, and All Other Motor Vehicle Dealers" (441228) with a pull factor of 6.45 and "Automotive Parts, Accessories, and Tire Stores" (4413) with a pull factor of 3.32.
-"New Car Dealers" (441110) are underrepresented locally, however. - Other statistics highlight that Lakewood specializes as a general regional retail center.
-Aside from food service and motor vehicle-related businesses, General Merchandise Stores (452) represent a significant component of the local economy, resulting in \$131 million in taxable sales in 2019.
-This assessment indicated a surplus of around \$59 million and a pull factor of 1.83, with a growth rate of around 6.3% per year since 2014. - Some business types have grown more slowly than average, which should be addressed through the economic development strategy.
+This subsector represented \$151 million in retail sales in 2020, the largest of any retail subsector in the Lakewood economy, and provided 6.4% average growth between 2015 and 2020.
+The pull factor for this subsector changed from 1.14 in 2015 to 1.35 in 2020, indicating that generally it now serves a greater amount of demand outside Lakewood.
+This subsector is represented the strongest with "Motorcycle, ATV, and All Other Motor Vehicle Dealers" (441228) with a pull factor of 3.34 and "Automotive Parts, Accessories, and Tire Stores" (4413) with a pull factor of 3.17.
+"New Car Dealers" (441110) appear to be underrepresented locally, however. - Other statistics highlight that Lakewood specializes as a general regional retail center.
+Aside from food service and motor vehicle-related businesses, General Merchandise Stores (452) represent a significant component of the local economy, resulting in \$135 million in taxable sales in 2020.
+This assessment indicated a surplus of around \$57 million and a pull factor of 1.74, with a growth rate of around 5.6% per year since 2015. - Some business types have grown more slowly than average, which should be addressed through the economic development strategy.
 Although Lakewood still represents a regional retail center, some businesses have had lower growth in sales than the average.
-For example, "Grocery Stores" (4451), representing about \$41 million in 2019 taxable sales, had a growth rate of only about 2.2% per year since 2014, and "Gasoline Stations" (447), with \$14 million in taxable sales, had an average growth rate of 0.3%, both well below the average of 6.6% for retail in general. - Explicit gaps in local retail in Lakewood are limited.
+For example, "Gasoline Stations" (447), with \$15 million in taxable sales, had an average growth rate of -0.2%, well below the average of 6.2% for retail in general. - Explicit gaps in local retail in Lakewood are limited.
 Aside from the gap in new car and RV dealers noted above, this capture analysis does not point to any major types of businesses where additional businesses would address significant retail missing from the community.
-The largest gaps noted in the capture analysis include:
+Significant gaps noted in the capture analysis overall include:

-- "Electronics Stores" (443142), \$5.4 million gap in taxable sales in 2019. - 1 "Lawn and Garden Equipment and Supplies Stores" (4442), \$5.2 million gap. - "Special Food Services" (7223), \$3.8 million gap. - "Food (Health) Supplement Stores" (446191), \$3.7 million gap. - "Sporting Goods Stores" (451110), \$1.2 million gap.
+- e "Electronics and Appliance Stores" (443), \$9.4 million gap in taxable sales in 2020. - "Lawn and Garden Equipment and Supplies Stores" (4442), \$6.3 million gap. - "Special Food Services" (7223), \$1.6 million gap. - "Food (Health) Supplement Stores" (446191), \$4.9 million gap.

-While these suggest possible gaps in local business, the strong representation of general merchandise stores (and rise of online shopping) would likely accommodate most of this retail demand.
+While these suggest possible gaps in local business, the strong representation of general merchandise stores (and rise of online shopping) would likely accommodate most of this demand.